 - The foods you consume

 Spicy foods that people usually love are bad news for their blood pressure.
-Soft drinks too are especially toxic for your body because of the presence of excessive sugar and preservatives (chemicals).
+Soft drinks are also toxic for your body because of the presence of excessive sugar and preservatives (chemicals).

 High salt intake is also linked to hypertension because sodium causes water retention.
-It makes people crave for fatty foods that are cooked in refined oils, which are not good for your health at all.
+It makes people crave fatty foods cooked in refined oils, which are not good for your health at all.

 Food sweeteners used in desserts, ice creams, beverages also need to be avoided as much as possible.
 You can consume them in moderation.
-But if you consume too much of sweeteners, it can make you obese and give you hypertension.
+But if you consume too many sweeteners, it can make you obese and give you hypertension.

 In women, menopause is another reason that might cause hypertension.